 How might it relate to my situation?

 The courts do not lightly allow claims started after the time limit has expired.
 For example, a court dismissed a claim started 9 days late (this was successfully appealed, but at great expense to the estate – meaning the estate was smaller, and fewer funds were available to pay any provision).
 In another matter, the claim by a wife of the deceased was started only 63 days late, and although the court accepted the delay was only relatively short, the court still refused to allow the claim.

 What should I do next?

-Call our office and one of our highly experienced estate litigation lawyers can talk through your situation and discuss the process and issues of your potential claim.
+Call our office and one of our highly experienced Wills team can talk through your situation and discuss the process and issues of your potential claim.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.
 If there are any issues you would like us to advise you on arising from this publication, please let us know.